Increasing Your Kitchen Remodel’s Cost-to-Value Ratio

 Remodeling Priorities Most Homeowners Ignore

 Let’s face it: The best part of a home remodeling project is when you can sit back, look around, and see the results of your investment.
 Okay, that might come in a close second to hearing the “oohs and ahs” of friends and family as they survey your updated digs.
 Many homeowners end up opting for aesthetic renovations over less obvious but necessary fixes their homes need.
-If you focus on a surface-level facelift instead of correcting potentially hazardous issues, you may end up having to watch a sledge hammer break up that new wall you just repainted or the expensive flooring you had … [Read more...]
+If you focus on a surface-level facelift instead of correcting potentially hazardous issues, you may end up having to watch a sledge hammer break up that new wall you just repainted or the expensive flooring you had put … [Read more...]

 Resale-Savvy Home Renovations

 In addition to mourning the passing of the housing boom that peaked in 2005, many would-be house sellers are decrying the low returns their pricey renovations no longer promise on the sales block.
 If resale value is of any concern to you at all, though, you will want to carefully choose the types of remodels and updates that you plan.
 Major Curb Appeal Evidently, that first impression is more important to prospective buyers than almost anything else.
-Maybe it’s psychological, or maybe it’s about the image they want to portray to the world, but chances are, if your house doesn’t look … [Read more...]
+Maybe it’s psychological, or maybe it’s about the image they want to portray to the world, but chances are, if your house doesn’t look good on … [Read more...]